Show All Answers

 For information regarding inspection times, visit our Inspections page.

-Please review the Agricultural Building Permit Application (PDF) to determine qualifying uses for agriculture structures.
+Please review the Agricultural Buildings Application (PDF) to determine qualifying uses for agriculture structures.

 The Planning Division has special requirements for these types of structures.

 The Building Division has an Informational Handout (PDF) available for swimming pools.

 Turn-around time is defined as "the time elapsed from date of application, or re-submittal, to the date plan check comments are generated or permit issued."
 The Placer County plan check turn-around goal is to complete the first plan check review process within 4 to 6 weeks from the date of application.
 Subsequent reviews, due to such things as corrections required, are to be completed within 2 to 3 weeks from re-submittal date.

 Please be aware that turn-around times are impacted by the quantity of applications or re-submittals.
 The date of application, or re-submittal, defines the placement of project for review among other submittals.